laro/Cilia/README.md

       ```
     - Accessable only through static _reflection_ (C++26).
     - Internally the compiler generates proxy names, e.g. `Label __anonymousLabel1` and `Button __anonymousButton1`.
-    - These widgets are members of the container, so they don't need to be deleted explicitly.
+    - These widgets are member variables of the container, so they don't need to be deleted explicitly.
-        - They are added with `container.addChild(child, ownership=false)` to signal non-ownership.
+        - They are added with `container.addChild(Widget* child)`, signaling non-ownership.
-        - Other children are added with `container.addChild(child)` or  `container.addChild(child, true)` to signal ownership, i.e. the cild is deleted when the container is deleted.
+        - Other children are added with `container.addChild(Widget+ child)`, using UniquePtr<Widget> to signal ownership, i.e. the cild is deleted when the container is deleted.
+        - The container has two arrays:
+            - `Array<Widget*> children` to manage all children (e.g. their order),
+            - `Array<Widget+> ownedChildren` to manage those children that need to be deleted (in the destructor of the container).
     - Maybe even
       ```
       class OkDialog : Window {